exercism/v3/languages/csharp/exercises/concept/nullability/.docs/introduction.md

 Console.WriteLine(userName!.Length);
 ```

-Finally, sometimes, we are want to provide a default value to a
+Finally, sometimes, we want to provide a default value to a variable,
-variable, in case it is `null`.
-You can use a `if` or a `?:` operator
+in case it is `null`.
+We know how to use an `if` block to check
-to do that.
-However, as you can imagine, this can become cumbersome
+that.
+However, the more nullable variables we need to check, the more
-the more nullable variables you have on your code.
+cumbersome it gets.

 The `??` and `?.` operators are a simple shortcuts for that: